 ARTICLE I. PURPOSE AND OBJECTIVES

-The mission of New Mexico Trout is to preserve and restore trout, and their associated watersheds in New Mexico.
-New Mexico Trout is organized and operated exclusively for charitable, educational or scientific purposes including, in furtherance of such purposes,
+The mission of New Mexico Trout is to preserve and restore trout and their associated watersheds in New Mexico.
+New Mexico Trout is organized and operated exclusively for charitable, educational or scientific purposes, including, but not limited to: